You may know me as Ba’al the Bard, Nienna the Wise, G. N. Jones (formerly Ellis), or just Gretchen.

 I am a managing editor and contributor for The Fandomentals and cohost the Fandomentalist podcast, a podcast devoted to nerdy/geeky media analysis.

-I also host History is Gay podcast, a podcast that explores the underappreciated and overlooked queer ladies, gents, and gentle-enbies that always been there in the unexplored corners of history.
+I previous hosted (and sometimes guest host!)
+History is Gay podcast, a podcast that explores the underappreciated and overlooked queer ladies, gents, and gentle-enbies that always been there in the unexplored corners of history.

-I have been a panelist at ClexaCon for two years, a convention focused on female LGBT representation in media, where I discussed Ethics in Storytelling, Neurodiversity and Writing, writing with inclusivity, queer representation in Steven Universe, and the power of Korrasami.
+I have been a panelist at various conventions over the years, where I have discussed Ethics in Storytelling, Neurodiversity and Writing, writing with inclusivity, queer representation in Steven Universe, the power of Korrasami, and various other topics related to writing, inclusivity, and queer representation.

 And why do I do all of this?
 Because stories matter.